theluckyauthor/sf-sim/README.md

 ## 1. Overview

 **Purpose & Vision:**
 SF SIM is a 2D, text-based web game that immerses players in the life of a San Francisco founder.
 The game focuses on narrative-driven gameplay with decision-making elements, simulating the ups and downs of startup life in a dynamic, real-world inspired cityscape.
 The goal is to provide an engaging simulation experience with flexibility for future expansion (e.g., adding more events, deeper simulation mechanics, or additional media elements).
+It should be fun and have Silicon Valley tv show vibes.
+It is made to go viral on X

 **Target Audience:**
 - Aspiring entrepreneurs